The Chief Nuclear Inspector has today published his annual report detailing the performance of Great Britain’s nuclear industry during 2021/22.

 “In addition, our safeguards team has worked – tirelessly but successfully – to deliver and maintain a state system of accountancy and control that fully meets the commitments given to Euratom by the UK government.”

-* The report PDF also features details and analysis of safety events reported by industry dutyholders between April 2021 and March 2022, as well as ONR’s annual Research Statement.
+* The report also features details and analysis of safety events reported by industry dutyholders between April 2021 and March 2022, as well as ONR’s annual Research Statement.